ZachMcLean/omega/src/app/(dashboard)/BRAND_STYLE_GUIDE.md

 Our unique recognition system uses **color-coded medals**:

+**Philosophy:** Medals show current standing in a **friendly, non-threatening way**.
+Think of it like a scoreboard in a co-op game where everyone can see each other's stats.
+The focus is on "look how far we've all come" rather than "I beat you."

+**Usage Guidelines:**
+- ✅ Use for fun friendly rivalry and quick visual reference
+- ✅ Pair with encouraging language: "Great progress!" or "Keep climbing!"
+- ✅ Show personal improvement: "Moved up from 5th to 3rd this month!"
+- ❌ Don't use language like "You beat X" or "You're losing to Y"
+- ❌ Don't emphasize the gap between ranks
+- ❌ Don't make lower ranks feel "less than"

 #### Gold Medal (1st Place)
 ```tsx
 <div className="w-8 h-8 rounded-full bg-gradient-to-br from-yellow-400 to-yellow-600